P.E.O. Sisterhood: History

-Name
+Symbols and traditions

 For much of its history, the meaning of "P.E.O." in the organization's name was a closely guarded secret and was never made public.
 In 1924, it was said that "These letters are 'mystic'.
 None save the initiated know their meaning."
 The organization's avoidance of publicity, and the secrecy of its name, caused it to be regarded as a "secret society".

 In 2005, the Sisterhood unveiled a new logo and an "It's OK to Talk About P.E.O." campaign, which sought to raise the public profile of the organization while nonetheless maintaining its traditions of secrecy.
 In 2008, it revised its website to indicate that "P.E.O." now publicly stands for "Philanthropic Educational Organization".
-However, the Sisterhood acknowledges that "P.E.O." originally had a different meaning that continues to be "reserved for members only", and so the public meaning is not the only one.
+However, the Sisterhood acknowledges that "P.E.O." originally had a different meaning that continues to be "reserved for members only", and so the public meaning is not the only one.At her initiation, every member receives a P.E.O. emblem, a five-pointed star.
+Members are encouraged to wear their emblems on January 21, Founders' Day.
+The emblem is lent to the individual for as long as she remains an active member of a chapter.
+On her death, it may be buried with her if she has requested this in writing; otherwise, it is to be returned to her chapter or to the P.E.O.
+Executive.